 Let’s consider for a moment what would happen if a framework component were implemented in terms of a formally known concept… For example, if one knows that a given component is a

 Functor, then one can immediately know how to reason about the operations and semantics of that component because they are encoded formally as a part of the functor laws.
 This immediately frees framework authors and users from the burdens listed in points one and two above.
 However, what if framework users don’t know what a

 Functor is? and they are not familiar with the relevant laws?
 Well, there is no denying that to learn many of the formal constructs will require effort on the part of users, but critically, what they learn is fundimentally useful when it comes to reasoning about problems in any domain.
 This is wildly more beneficial than learning how to operate in one particular solution space inside one particular framework.
 They will have learnt something fundamental about the nature of solving problems - something that will serve them well for the rest of their careers.
-Let me qualify that with an example:

 Concepts such as